chrisDeFouRire/CurvaQz/docs/qz-api-docs.md

   - `nbAnswers` — number of answers per question.
   - `lang` — `fr` | `en` | `es` | `de`.
 - Returns: a quiz for the most recent fixture in the specified league.

+## Prompt to have AI enrich it later

+I want you to write integration tests for lib/qz-api.ts using curvaQz/docs/qz-api-docs.md to understand what to test.
+I want you to actually test the API, its return values, infer the types in the responses, and enrich your understanding of the API through this testing.
+You'll add documentation to the docs/qz-api-docs.md and types to the src/lib/qz-api.ts as you discover them from the actual usage.